-The LPC1759/58/56/54 USB interface includes a device, Host, and OTG controller with on-chip PHY for device and Host functions.
+The USB interface includes a device, Host, and OTG controller with on-chip PHY for device and Host functions.
 The OTG switching protocol is supported through the use of an external controller.
 Details on typical USB interfacing solutions can be found in Section 15.1.
-The LPC1752/51 include a USB device controller only.